 One of the decision-making factors is how central the tool will be to the business.
-Generally, the software you opt to build should be related to your organization’s core competencies, or the tool should play a key role in differentiating your company in the market.
+The software you opt to build should be related to your organization’s major strengths, or the tool should play a key role in differentiating your company in the market.

-For example, I worked for Enova many years ago, and we made the decision to build a predictive dialer for our call center.
+For example, I worked for Enova many years ago, and we decided to build a predictive dialer for our call center.
 Enova is a lending company, not a telephony company; however, we had a large call center and were looking for ways to increase efficiencies.
-Building a dialer was not exactly related to our core expertise, and doing so had nothing to do with how we differentiated ourselves as an online lender.
-We made the decision due to the lack of solutions on the market for purchase.
+Building a dialer was not exactly related to our core expertise and doing so had nothing to do with how we differentiated ourselves as an online lender.
+We decided because of the lack of solutions on the market for purchase.
 In retrospect, we probably should have gone with buying rather than building.

 So, if the build versus buy decision is related to the core of your business, I am biased toward building the solution.
 If not, then I’m biased toward buying.

 The next issue is determining the costs.
 If you can afford it, it usually makes more sense to buy.
-If you can’t afford the needed solution, you must build it, but building isn’t free.
+If you can’t afford the needed solution, you must build it, but the building isn’t free.
 When you’re building, you must account for the direct costs of paying developers.
-But more importantly, especially for small businesses, you must consider the opportunity costs of diverting developers from building features and products central to the company’s revenue growth and profitability to building a project that is not central to the business.
-In many cases, even though buying a solution has a high sticker price, building is likely more expensive.
+But especially for small businesses, you must consider the opportunity costs of diverting developers from building features and products central to the company’s revenue growth and profitability to building a project that is not central to the business.
+Most times, even though buying a solution has a high sticker price, the building is likely more expensive.

-What challenges arise when you decide to buy a software solution?
+What challenges arise when you buy a software solution?

-MIKE: A lot of enterprise software programs are designed to do everything for everyone, which means they do nothing for anyone without extensive configuration.
-The configuration tends to be so complex that you are forced to bring in experts.
+MIKE: A lot of enterprise software programs do everything for everyone, which means they do nothing for anyone without extensive configuration.
+The configuration is so complex that you are forced to bring in experts.
 In my career, Atlassian tools are a good example.
 At several points when I was involved in selecting project management, planning, and scrum enabling tool, JIRA usually entered the consideration set.

-My first experiences with JIRA, more than a decade ago, were not that positive because in the early days, it was more of a ticketing system than a comprehensive task and project management suite.
-When evaluating JIRA in recent years, I have tried to sideline my former experiences to assess the solution based on its current merits.
+My first experiences with JIRA, more than a decade ago, was not that positive because, in the early days, it was more of a ticketing system than a comprehensive task and project management suite.
+When testing JIRA in recent years, I have tried to sideline my former experiences to assess the solution based on its current merits.

 Every time I’ve looked at JIRA, I’ve discovered that to get the JIRA installation to do what I wanted, I would need to hire an expert to configure it.
-If I’m lucky, I may have enough domain knowledge to manage the system going forward, but the ability to manage the solution ourselves is not guaranteed.
+If I’m lucky, I may have enough domain knowledge to manage the system in the future, but the ability to manage the solution ourselves is not guaranteed.

 Without a configuration expert, the chances of getting the JIRA features I need are low.
-Because of this, I have chosen not to select JIRA on several occasions even though I’ve read and heard many personal recommendations.
+Because of this, I have chosen not to select JIRA frequently even though I’ve read and heard many personal recommendations.
 I know in theory that it can do what I need, but it never seems to be the right tool in practice.

 The flip side is that you can go with a solution that’s less enterprise-oriented.
 These solutions still try to do everything for everyone, but with fewer configuration options.
 If the solution has the features you need, great.
-If the features don’t work for you, you either get creative and make the features fit your processes or, in some cases, change your processes to fit the software—which can be a good thing if your processes weren’t good to begin with.
+If the features don’t work for you, you either get creative and make the features fit your processes or, sometimes, change your processes to fit the software—which can be a good thing if your processes weren’t good, to begin with.
 However, it is not so good if your processes were working well.

 Have you ever worked on technology systems projects that either failed or were rockier than they should have been?

-MIKE; Fortunately, I have worked for companies with highly competent technical staffs, so I can’t think of an abject failure.
+MIKE; Fortunately, I have worked for companies with highly competent technical staff, so I can’t think of abject failure.
 However, the dialer project at Enova took much longer than estimated.
 Then, the needed maintenance ended up being more significant than we expected.
-This project wasn’t a failure, and the decision didn’t cripple the business, but we made a bad choice in retrospect.
+This project wasn’t a failure, and the decision didn’t cripple the business, but we made a terrible choice in retrospect.

 How can organizations design business systems to scale?

-However, it’s one thing to decide you’re not going to build the solution to withstand 10,000 users today; it’s quite another thing to decide you’re not going to build the system to ever withstand 10,000 users.
-If we build a solution that will be impossible to modify, a new solution will need to be rewritten from scratch.
+However, it’s one thing to decide you will not build the solution to withstand 10,000 users today; it’s quite another thing to decide you will not build the system to ever withstand 10,000 users.
+If we build a solution that will be impossible to change, an alternative solution will need to be rewritten from scratch.
 This is a bad approach.

-Smaller companies shouldn’t spend resources building complex solutions for a bigger future.
-This route can make you miss opportunities by increasing the time it takes to get to market, but you also don’t want to paint yourself into a corner.
+Smaller companies shouldn’t spend resources on building complex solutions for a bigger future.
+This route can make you miss opportunities by increasing the time to get to market, but you also don’t want to paint yourself into a corner.
 A balance needs to be reflected in your roadmap.

 If you’re buying a solution, consider whether the product and vendor you’re choosing can support your growth.
 If the vendor cannot support your growth, you need to account for the cost and pain of switching vendors.
 So, you may end up going with a more expensive but more capable vendor or product that you don’t have to change in two years.